x-vin/covidcures/docs/src/allopathic.md

 ## 4. Experience of a veteran Covid frontline physician Dr. Richard Urso, ophthalmologist and molecular oncologist, Texas, USA, on the early treatment of the Delta variant

 ### Objective:
-An innovative and experienced frontline physician's perspective on effective treatment protocols for Covid-19 by a knowledgeable frontline doctor
+An innovative and experienced frontline physician's perspective on effective treatment protocols for Covid-19 by a knowledgeable frontline doctor.

 ### System:
-Repurposed allopathy
+Repurposed allopathy.

 ### Can be used alongside other allopathic treatments:
 Allopathic treatment protocols can not be intermixed, except under the supervision of qualified doctors.